AmpersandTarski/TheToolsWeUse/installation_of_rap.md

 # Installation of RAP

-RAP is a tool that will be used to enable students of the Open University of the Netherlands (OUNL) to analyse Ampersand models, generating documents of it and so on.
-It will become the primary tool that students use in relation to Ampersand.
+RAP is a tool that is being used by the Open University of the Netherlands in the course [Rule Based Design](http://portal.ou.nl/web/ontwerpen-met-bedrijfsregels).
+It lets students analyse Ampersand models, generate functional specifications and make prototypes of information systems.
+It is the primary tool for students in relation to Ampersand.

+We are currently working on a new version, RAP3.
+We hope to deploy RAP3 on November 1st, 2016.
+Deployment means to install RAP3 on a web server, to make it work for a group of students.
+This text explains how.
+Even though RAP3 is not ready for use, it can already be installed on a server.
+It just won't let you use all features.

 **NOTE 1**: Because RAP is still in development, the branches to use in this stage are:
 * Ampersand: ***development*** branch (https://github.com/AmpersandTarski/Ampersand/tree/development)